International Linguistics Olympiad: IOL 2007

-IOL 5 was held from July 31 to August 4, 2007, at the Hotel Gelios, Saint Petersburg, Russia.
+The 5th IOL was held from July 31 to August 4, 2007, at the Hotel Gelios, Saint Petersburg, Russia.
 Chaired by Stanislav Gurevich, it received 15 teams from 9 countries; Spain, Sweden and USA came for the first time.
+With the participation of USA, it was the first time that English language was one of the languages of the competition.
+The Problem Committee was chaired by Dmitry Gerasimov; with the participation of Alexander Piperski, it was the first time the Jury had a former IOL participant as a member.

+The five problems at the individual contest were in Braille, Movima (isolate), Georgian (Kartvelian), Ndom (Trans-New Guinea), and correspondences between Turkish and Tatar (both Turkic).
+The team problem was in Hawaiian (Polynesian) and focused on genealogical terms.

 In that year, it was decided that each country can send one or two teams, consisting of four students each, with the first team's costs fully covered by the host country.
 Also, the host country could send a third team.
-The five problems at the individual contest were in Braille, Movima (Isolate), Georgian (Kartvelian), Ndom (Trans-New Guinea), and correspondences between Turkish and Tatar (Turkic).
-The team problem was in Hawaiian (Polynesian) and focused on genealogical terms.
+This was also the year that the special trophy "Blue Vase" was introduced, as a special prize for the team with the highest average score in the individual competition.

 IOL 2008

-IOL 6 was held from August 4 to 9, 2008, at the Sunny Beach Resort, Sunny Beach, Bulgaria.
+The 6th IOL was held from August 4 to 9, 2008, at the Sunny Beach Resort, Sunny Beach, Bulgaria.
 Chaired by Iliana Raeva, it gathered 16 teams from 11 countries, including the first time for Germany, Slovenia and South Korea.
 The Problem Committee was chaired by Ivan Derzhanski.

 The five individual problems were in Micmac (Algonquian), Old Norse (North Germanic) poetry (specifically, drottkvætt), Drehu and Cemuhî correspondences (Oceanic), Copainalá Zoque (Mixe-Zoquean), and Inuktitut (Eskimo-Aleut).
 The team problem was about correspondences between Mandarin and Cantonese (Sinitic) using the fanqie system.

 IOL 2009

-IOL 7 was held from July 26 to 31, 2009, at the University of Wrocław, Wrocław, Poland.
+The 7th IOL was held from July 26 to 31, 2009, at the University of Wrocław, Wrocław, Poland.
 Chaired by Michał Śliwiński, it received 23 teams from 17 countries, with Australia, United Kingdom, India and Ireland sending teams for the first time.
 The Problem Committee was chaired by Todor Tchervenkov (University of Lyon, France).

 The subject matter of the five individual problems covered: numerals in the Sulka language (Isolate), Maninka and Bamana (Mande) languages in the N'Ko and Latin scripts, traditional Burmese (Sino-Tibetan) names and their relation with dates of birth, stress position in Old Indic (Indo-Aryan) and the relation between grammar and morphology in classical Nahuatl (Uto-Aztecan).
 The team problem was in Vietnamese (Austroasiatic).

+This was the first year when the IOL received its Constitution.